 Cost: as of September 2009, all materials to build a 1,000 gallon tank had cost me almost exactly $300, which is thirty cents per gallon of storage.
 Steel or plastic cisterns generally cost a dollar per gallon of storage, and used ones are usually fifty cents per gallon.
 On the round house, I thought of using an inexpensive above ground swimming pool- one that holds twelve thousand gallons only costs a few hundred dollars.
 I’m planning on building a greenhouse and thought that if the swimming pool were in the greenhouse, it would keep the plants from freezing during our winter nights (although its the desert, we’re almost a mile high and we get single digit temperatures).
 Also, a greenhouse roof would provide more opportunity for water collection.
 I priced pond lining material with a twenty year guarantee, and its cheaper than the above ground pool option.
 I could build an above ground perimeter basin either from sandbags or hire someone with a backhoe to place a continuos circular or oval berm which would be the rim of the pool.
 A recirculating pump or water feature would keep the pool from becoming stagnant.

 (Above) The most confusing photo/diagram in the world !

 Limewash coating on roofs.
-This didn’t hold up so well, so after it had weathered considerably, the roofs were coated with elastomeric paint which so far has remained water tight and adhered well.
+This didn’t hold up so well, so after it had weathered considerably, the roofs were coated with elastomeric paint which so far (as of September 2017) has remained water tight and adhered well.